rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-schema-2016-04-01.md

 ---
 title: Schema updates June-1-2016 - Azure Logic Apps | Microsoft Docs
-description: Create JSON definitions for Azure Logic Apps with schema version 2016-06-01
+description: Updated schema version 2016-06-01 for logic app definitions in Azure Logic Apps
-author: jeffhollan
-manager: anneta
-editor: ''
 services: logic-apps
-documentationcenter: ''
+ms.service: logic-apps
+ms.suite: integration
+author: kevinlam1
+ms.author: klam
+ms.reviewer: estfan, LADocs
 ms.assetid: 349d57e8-f62b-4ec6-a92f-a6e0242d6c0e
-ms.service: logic-apps
-ms.workload: integration
-ms.tgt_pltfrm: na
-ms.devlang: na
 ms.topic: article
-ms.custom: H1Hack27Feb2017
 ms.date: 07/25/2016
-ms.author: jehollan
-ms.openlocfilehash: 4c6e4190877cf2dd928419b93a4f7b8cd63fd5d3
+ms.openlocfilehash: 43fd52dd04e679b9756c07e8c6e260323469026a
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44553128"
+ms.locfileid: "44826865"
 ---
 # <a name="schema-updates-for-azure-logic-apps---june-1-2016"></a>Schema updates for Azure Logic Apps - June 1, 2016

-This new schema and API version for Azure Logic Apps includes key improvements that make logic apps more reliable and easier to use:
+The [updated schema](https://schema.management.azure.com/schemas/2016-06-01/Microsoft.Logic.json) and API version for Azure Logic Apps includes key improvements that make logic apps more reliable and easier to use:

 * [Scopes](#scopes) let you group or nest actions as a collection of actions.
 * [Conditions and loops](#conditions-loops) are now first-class actions.
 * More precise ordering for running actions with the `runAfter` property, replacing `dependsOn`

-To upgrade your logic apps from the August 1, 2015 preview schema to the June 1, 2016 schema, [check out the upgrade section](#upgrading-to-2016-06-01-schema).
+To upgrade your logic apps from the August 1, 2015 preview schema to the June 1, 2016 schema, [check out the upgrade section](#upgrade-your-schema).

 <a name="scopes"></a>

 ## <a name="scopes"></a>Scopes

 This schema includes scopes, which let you group actions together, or nest actions inside each other.
 For example, a condition can contain another condition.
 Learn more about [scope syntax](../logic-apps/logic-apps-loops-and-scopes.md), or review this basic scope example: